jouellnyc/esp32_MAX98357A/README.md

 ## A word about the Adafruit HUZZAH32 – ESP32 Feather Board
 You can play music with the same general setup (different pins obviously) using this board BUT, in my experience:

-The ESP32 Feather has limited resources compared to newer ESP32-S3 boards.
+The ESP32 Feather has limited resources compared to newer ESP32-S3 boards, but is very stable with the Hiletgo SD card reader.

+In the end it performed better as the DEV KIT C crashed too often with that sd card reader.

 ### What DOESN'T Work
 * 44.1kHz stereo WAV - Causes "jackhammer" effect (buffer underruns)